-I’d like to build some beehives and place them in locations where the bees will be safe from toxins (insecticides, herbicides, chemical fertilizers, etc.) and have access to excellent forage throughout the spring, summer, and fall.
+I’d like to build some beehives and place them in locations where the bees will be safe from toxicants (human-made toxins: insecticides, herbicides, chemical fertilizers, etc.) and have access to excellent forage throughout the spring, summer, and fall.
 I’ll maintain the hives in a treatment-free manner, which means I won’t use any toxins (which accumulate in the honey and wax) in order to try to kill parasites and diseases, and I won’t interfere with the natural rhythm of the colony.
 Instead, I’ll work on breeding strong, healthy bees that can take care of themselves.
 I’ll start doing that by catching feral swarms of honeybees in the area, as they’re strong enough to have already survived one or more of our brutal winters.

 I have locations to place several hives already, and am always open to building and placing more.
 The cost of materials for each hive is $300 (a savings of about $400-$600 per hive over buying them).
 The purpose of this crowdfunding project is to raise the money to purchase those materials so I can build the hives as a way to help offset some of the effects of the largely human-made disasters that are modern conventional beekeeping, colony collapse disorder, and climate change.

 It’s no secret that a large part of our food supply depends on pollinators, even those non-native to North America, like honeybees.
-They’ve been naturalized here for over four hundred years and we depend upon them for their honey and wax, as well as their pollination services.
+Honeybees have been naturalized here for over four hundred years and we depend upon them for their honey and wax, as well as their pollination services.
 It’s incumbent upon us to help provide them with toxin-free living spaces to help them survive in a world that seems determined to make it as hard as possible.

 Main goal: $1,500 to buy supplies (wood, screws, locally sourced wool for insulation, etc.) to build four to five Warré hives of four boxes each.